-VI.
+VII.
 NOTIFICATION TO COUNTY PROSECUTOR

-- A. Upon initiation of the Early Warning System review process, the Chief of Police or a designee shall make a confidential written notification to the Sergeant of the Morris County Prosecutor's Office Professional Standards Unit.
+- A. Upon initiation of the Early Warning System review process, the Chief of Police or a designee shall make a confidential written notification to the County Prosecutor.
 The notice shall identity of the subject officer, the nature of the triggering performance indicators, and the planned remedial program.
-Upon completion of the Early Warning System review process, the Chief of Police shall make a confidential written notification to the County Prosecutor or his/her designee of the outcome of the Early Warning System review, including any remedial measures taken on behalf of the subject officer. - B. On January 5th of the calendar year, the Chief of Police or a designee shall report, in writing, to the Morris County Prosecutor the total number of Early Warning reviews that were undertaken for the previous year.
+Upon completion of the Early Warning System review process, the Chief of Police shall make a confidential written notification to the County Prosecutor or his/her designee of the outcome of the Early Warning System review, including any remedial measures taken on behalf of the subject officer. - B. On January 5th of the calendar year, the Chief of Police or a designee shall report, in writing, to the County Prosecutor the total number of Early Warning reviews that were undertaken for the previous year.

-VII.
+VIII.
 PUBLIC ACCESSIBILITY AND CONFIDENTIALITY

-A. The Early Warning System policy shall be made available to the public upon request and shall be posted on the agency website.
-However, all written reports created or submitted that identify specific officers are confidential and are not subject to public disclosure.
+A. The Early Warning System policy shall be made available to the public upon request and shall be posted on the Borough website.
+However, all written reports created or submitted that identify specific